sbryngelson/group-docs/group-syllabus/giving-talks.md

 1. Do not ask "questions" that do not end in question marks.
 Use Q&A to learn or clarify something.
 If you have a _comment_, bring it up with the speaker one-on-one.
-If you listen carefully, you'll notice that many "questions" asked by folks during Q&A periods are not questions.
+If you listen carefully, you'll notice that some people ask "questions" that are not questions.
 This is generally frowned upon.

 2. Do not ask two questions at once.
 This means two things:
 	1. Do not ask two questions without letting someone else interject their question after your first one.
 It is impolite to take up all of the Q&A time.
- 	2. Do not ask two questions in a row (without letting the speaker answer the first one), period.
+ 	2. Do not ask two questions in a row (without letting the speaker answer the first one).